 Mise en Place Helpers

 Now Designs Pinch Bowls (Set of 6)

 Along with Jessi from Taste Buds, Chef Wilk also appreciates the value of good mise en place.
 “Working cleanly and organized will make you a better chef, so I always have students start a recipe by reviewing, gathering necessary equipment, and chopping and measuring everything they need before starting.”
 She uses these little stoneware bowls to measure spices, nuts, salt, and more before beginning the cooking process.
 Wilk also notes, “Teaching the kids to work organized is a great life skill, not just a kitchen hack!"
 We have lots of Serious Eats parents who’d agree with that one.

 Kid-Friendly Tools Already In Your Kitchen

 For example, kids love to stir.
-My two-and-a-half year-old niece wants to stir everything all the time.
 For that, all you need is a wooden spoon or a whisk.
 (Be careful of spillage though...this can get messy.)

 You could also hand your wee one a spatula.
 Or one of those mini spatulas that you would normally use to get honey out of a jar.

 Oxo Good Grips Little Salad and Herb Spinner

 In a similar vein, Cara says both a salad spinner and a food chopper make great tools for budding cooks.
 "Throw some rinsed greens or herbs in the salad spinner and let your kid spin away.
 They love it and it can keep them busy while you prepare the rest of the meal."
 As for the food chopper, it keeps the blade safely tucked away from kids, so they can be involved in making sauces and purées without getting nicked.